EinsteinsErbe/einsteinserbe.github.io/_posts/2020-06-11-duck_island.markdown

 [Saturn91][saturn91] and I joined the [I Can't Draw But Want To Make A Game (Again) Jam][jam] in June 2020.
 The jam's theme was "The Beach".

 It was our second Game Jam and we had a lot of fun.
-We reached overall rank 16 and rank 5 in the "topic" category.
+Our game was included in the honourable mentions.
 Our submission: "Duck Island".
 [Play it here][duck]

+You play as a duck, but you want to be a phoenix :D

 [![Duck Island](/images/duckisland.png){: height="300px"}][duck]